What is Building Decarbonization?

 Efficiency First

 There are two broad strategies we use to reduce overall energy use.
-First, we must address existing buildings.
-There are many homes and other buildings throughout the community that were built to old efficiency standards and are using outdated heating, cooling, and lighting systems.
+First, we must address energy use in existing buildings through efficiency.
+Many buildings in the community are older and have less efficient heating, cooling and lighting systems.
 We can address these through “deep energy retrofits” to make old buildings as efficient as new buildings.
+Installing the most efficient appliances when upgrading is key.
+The second strategy is electrification, learn more under Play 2.2.

 What is a Deep Energy Retrofit?